syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Multiple-selection.md

 ## Delimiter

 When selecting the multiple items, the selected items can be divided with a desired character given for a delimiter.
-We can set delmiter character with the `Delimiter` property.
+We can set delimiter character with the `Delimiter` property.

 {% tabs %}